ultimate271/notes/rowling/Harry/harry01.10.summary.md

+# Harry practices some Quidditch with his new Nimbus 2000
 The next day, the group recoils from their experience with the dog.
 Neville is scared, and Hermione isn't speaking to them.